The provision of sleep apnoea services through community pharmacies across Australia...

 Sometimes losing just 5-10 per cent of your current body weight can help substantially decrease your risk of developing serious diseases.
 Research shows that people who engage the help of a health care professional have a better chance of losing weight and keeping it off.

-Your pharmacist can advise you on medicines designed to assist with weight loss, or whether a certain product is right for you.
+Your pharmacist can advise you on medicines or diets designed to assist with weight loss, or whether a certain product is right for you.

 Your pharmacy may be able to offer you the following additional services to assist in weight loss or management of risk factors associated with obesity: